Skip to content

 Does rhinoseptoplasty hurt a lot?

-Pain in the postoperative period of rhinoseptoplasty is generally mild to moderate and well controlled with simple analgesics.
+Pain in the postoperative period of rhinoseptoplasty is generally mild to moderate and well controlled with acetaminophen and OTC pain medication.
 What bothers patients the most is not pain per se, but the sensation of nasal obstruction in the first few days and the swelling around the eyes.
 These discomforts are temporary and improve quickly.

 What is the minimum age to have rhinoseptoplasty?